Yehudit-Brickner/image_processing_assignment1/README.md

 - gammaDisplay = dispaly an image and a trackbar that will show the gamma transfmation.

+In the wiki there is a full explanation for all the functions!

 <br><br>
 <br> all of the function below use a function to normalize an array to values between 0 and 1.
 <br> we also used a function to take an array that was normalized and make the values be between 0 and 255.